-Beta-2 agonists e.g. terbutaline and formoterol are prohibited and require a Therapeutic Use Exemption (TUE).
+Beta-2 agonists e.g. terbutaline is prohibited and require a Therapeutic Use Exemption (TUE).
 The request for a TUE should include a complete medical file with a clear explanation of why an alternate medication is being prescribed.

 Summary of requirements for the medical file in case of asthma (attach to TUE application):